-Figure 10 shows how the original RED works in Test 1.
-After Flow 4 starts for the second time, the average queue length reaches max{th} and RED falls back to the Drop Tail behavior.
-The average queue length oscillates around max{th} , which causes oscillation of the instantaneous queue length.
+Figure 6 shows how the original RED works in Test 1.
+After Flow 4 starts for the second time, the average queue length reaches $max{th}$ and RED falls back to the Drop Tail behavior.
 The TCP flows back off and the two CBR flows use up the available bandwidth.

-Figure 11 shows the effect of the flow-value in Test 1.
+Figure 7 shows the effect of the flow-valve in Test 1.
 When Flow 3 starts up, the estimated packet drop rate of Flow 3 jumps up, but then, gradually decreases as the other TCP flows reduce their sending rates.
-The flow-value does not detect Flow 3 as overpumping at this point since the packet drop rate of Flow 3 is less than the threshold p{th} .
-The RED average queue length stays between min{th} and max{th} , and the packet drop rate of the TCP flows stay at 2%-3%.
+The flow-valve does not detect Flow 3 as overpumping at this point since the packet drop rate of Flow 3 is less than the threshold $p{th}$ .
+The RED average queue length stays between $min{th}$ and $max{th}$ , and the packet drop rate of the TCP flows stay at 2%-3%.

-When Flow 4 is invoked to emulate a traffic surge, the sudden increase of the arriving packets causes the packet drop rate of Flow 3 to exceed p{th} .
+When Flow 4 is invoked to emulate a traffic surge, the sudden increase of the arriving packets causes the packet drop rate of Flow 3 to exceed $p{th}$ .
 Flow 3 is judged as overpumping and blocked from then on.
-This illustrates a typical behavior of an unresponsive flow in the flow-valve that an responsive flow manifests itself at a traffic increase.
+This illustrates a typical behavior of an unresponsive flow in the flow-valve that an unresponsive flow manifests itself at a traffic increase.
 Since Flow 3 is CBR and never backs off, it is never freed.
 After Flow 3 is blocked, the two TCPs are able to use the full bandwidth again.